The potential for complex computational models of aging: Computational models

 Computational dynamical models can generate large synthetic populations of individuals with complete health trajectories and mortality.
 Such ``perfect'' data facilitates the systematic development of data analysis tools, including determining their statistical power for finite populations with missing data.
 More fundamentally, computational models also allow for a close examination of mechanisms at the population level: how does changing an assumption or a model parameter change the resulting health and mortality statistics of the population?
 The mechanisms behind the observed statistics of aging populations is a fundamental question of aging that can be answered, at least within the context of these model populations.

 The other side of the coin is that a significant \emph{disadvantage} of modelling is that every assumption needs to be explicitly built into the mathematical framework of the model, and every parameter needs to be determined.
 This is in contrast to observational studies of human or organismal populations, in which the assumptions and effective parameters are all implicitly included by biology.
 As a result, while natural observation naturally includes everything (including the ``kitchen sink''), a modelling approach typically only builds a minimal framework to address the mechanisms under consideration.
+Identifying an appropriate minimal framework, as well as specific mechanisms to consider, can benefit from qualitative approaches such as group model building \citep{Uleman2020}.
+Such approaches can help focus modelling efforts towards specific achievable goals, and will be particularly useful where effects across multiple scales are modelled (see \cite{Kenzie2017}) or more generally when faced with limited data.

-This constructive flavour of modelling lends itself to inter-organismal comparisons, since we can ask whether parameter tuning alone can explain differences between organisms or whether the structure of the aging model needs also to be changed.
+The constructive flavour of modelling lends itself to inter-organismal comparisons, since we can ask whether parameter tuning alone can explain differences between organisms or whether the structure of the aging model needs also to be changed.
 Similar comparisons can be made between any distinct subpopulations of any one organism, including medically treated vs untreated populations or genetically distinct populations.

-Structural changes should not be needed to accommodate small differences between populations.
+Structural changes in models should not be needed to accommodate small differences between populations.
 Conversely, structural differences between models will lead to distinctive effects that can be observed and therefore tested in observations of natural populations.
 However, testability will be challenging for mechanisms that are not already well characterized.
-For example, we expect that the effects of genetically heterogeneous human populations that will eventually be important to characterize and include in models, but it will be hard to separate those effects from the intrinsic variability of the aging process.
+For example, we expect that the effects of genetically heterogeneous human populations will eventually be important to characterize and include in models, but it will be hard to separate those effects from the intrinsic variability of the aging process.
 Nevertheless, a successful modelling framework should allow us to identify the statistical signatures of proposed mechanisms -- which will facilitate subsequent testing.

 To paraphrase \citet{Box1976}, all models are at least partially wrong but some can nevertheless be useful.
 However, rather than just trying to be mostly right or fairly useful, models should be improvable.
 This requires cycles of testing, development, and application to continually confront models with observable data.
 The benefit of this approach is that we can continually adjust our implicit or explicit assumptions to better and more usefully reflect emerging datasets.